 (b) person engaged under a contract for services under section 100(1) to assist a political office holder.

+[Section 74 amended by No. 39 of 2010 s.
+68.]

 Division 2 — Assistance by permanent officers and seconded employees

 75. Permanent officers and seconded employees occupying special offices

-(1) The chief executive officer of the department principally assisting the Minister in the administration of this Act may, for the purpose of assisting a political office holder, create under section 36 one or more special offices within that department.
+(1) The chief executive officer of the department principally assisting in the administration of this Part may, for the purpose of assisting a political office holder, create under section 36 one or more special offices within that department.

 (2) A special office created under subsection (1) may be occupied by —